murphycj/AGFusion/README.md

 # Example Usage

-The minimum amount of information you need to provide are the two fusion gene partners (gene symbol or Ensembl ID) and their respective predicted fusion junctions in genomic coordinates.
+You just need to provide the two fusion gene partners (gene symbol or Ensembl ID), their predicted fusion junctions in genomic coordinates, and the genome build.

 Example usage from the command line: